Rj2790/DCM-Task/README.md

 4. **Preview the Application**

-   - Simply open `web.html` in your browser
+   - Simply open `web.html` in your browser using Firefox
-   - Works without running Flask server